nduran06/AYGO-Intro-2/README.md

 docker-compose --version
 ```

+***Recommendations:***
-***Recommendation:*** Assign an storage greater than 8GB to the EC2 machine where the web application will be deployed; in this case the assigned storage was 16GB.
+* Assign an storage greater than 8GB to the EC2 machine where the web application will be deployed; in this case the assigned storage was 16GB.
+* Create and assign Elastic IP addresses to your EC2 machines.

 ## Features